OCA/edi/product_export_wamas/readme/DESCRIPTION.rst

-This module provide method to export product data as WAMAS format.
+This module provides a method to export products and product packagings as WAMAS format.